Istionia/featherpause/FeatherPause/BATTLEPLAN.md

    - Playback functionality
    - Audio processing utilities

+The audio recording interface should use FeatherPause components consistently:
+- Import components from '@/src/components/ui'
+- Use FeatherIconButton for all controls (play, pause, stop, volume)
+- Use FeatherSpinner for recording feedback and FeatherAlert for errors
-The audio recording interface should be intuitive and provide clear feedback to users about the recording process and quality.
+- Follow FeatherPause brand colors and provide clear feedback to users
 ```

 ### Prompt 9: Identify Screen Integration

 ```
-For the FeatherPause app, implement the Identify screen that integrates both camera and audio recording functionality.
+For the FeatherPause app, implement the Identify screen using FeatherPause components that integrates both camera and audio recording functionality.
 This is the main screen where users will capture bird photos or sounds for identification.

 Requirements:
-1. Create the Identify screen with a tab interface to switch between:
+1. Create the Identify screen with FeatherPause tab interface:
+   - Use HStack with FeatherButton variants to switch between modes
-   - Photo identification (camera)
+   - Photo identification tab (camera icon using FeatherIcon)
-   - Audio identification (audio recorder)
+   - Audio identification tab (microphone icon using FeatherIcon)
+   - Active tab styling with primary colors

-2. Implement a unified capture flow:
+2. Implement a unified capture flow using FeatherPause components:
-   - Common UI elements for both capture methods
+   - Common UI elements using VStack/HStack layouts
-   - Consistent feedback and loading states
+   - Consistent feedback using FeatherSpinner for loading states
-   - Shared results display system
+   - Shared results display using FeatherCard components

-3. Build a capture guidance system:
+3. Build a capture guidance system with FeatherPause components:
-   - Instructional overlays for first-time users
+   - Instructional overlays using FeatherAlert with info variant
-   - Tips for getting better identification results
+   - Tips display using FeatherCard with helpful information
-   - Context-aware suggestions based on time/location
+   - Context-aware suggestions using FeatherAlert components

 4. Create a mock IdentificationService:
    - Simulate AI processing with realistic delays